 Medical Laser Wire Stripping

 Catheters are used to guide a medical probe or device to the required tissue.
-The highest demands are placed on reducing wiring size to improve manouvrability and increase functionality.
-Typical applications include RF ablation where the catheter carries multiple conductors including a number of thermocouples as well as the RF ablation signal.
+The highest demands are placed on reducing wiring size to improve manoeuvrability and increase functionality.
+Typical applications include RF ablation, where the catheter carries multiple conductors including a number of thermocouples as well as the RF ablation signal.

 This fine wiring tends to be manufactured using either enamel (e.g. polyimide) coatings or bio-compatible fluoropolymers.

-See our precision window stripping solutions to understand our unique capabilities in equipment to manufacture microscopic windows in medical ribbon cable and see our Odyssey range of wire strippers.
+See our precision window stripping solutions to understand our unique capabilities in equipment to manufacture microscopic windows in medical ribbon cable.

-These flexible, spring-like, electrodes pose special challenges to laser ablation due to their fluro-polymer coatings and sensitivity to heat during processing.
-For more detail see our pacemaker electrode solution discussion and our Pioneer wire stripper.
+These flexible, spring-like, electrodes pose special challenges to laser ablation due to their fluoropolymer coatings and sensitivity to heat during processing.
+For more detail see our Odyssey-4 laser wire stripper solution.

 Hypodermic Tubing coatings

 The hypotube is a long metal tube with micro-engineered features along its length.
-It is a critical component of minimally-invasive catheters, used in conjunction with balloons and stents to open up clogged arteries.
+It is a critical component of minimally invasive catheters, used in conjunction with balloons and stents to open up clogged arteries.
 The balloon portion of the catheter is attached to the head of the hypotube.
 In manufacturing such devices it is necessary to remove part of the extruded coating (such as PTFE, ETFE or nylon based compounds).
 Laser removal is proving popular over more traditional blade based methods primarily due to the ability to automate the process.
-See the Medical Coatings solution for more information.
+See the Medical Coatings application section for more information.

-Small gage single conductors are very common in medical devices, whether found in a catheter delivered device or in a cochlear impant or hearing aid.
+Small gauge single conductors are very common in medical devices, whether found in a catheter delivered device or in a cochlear implant or hearing aid.

-We specialise in solutions to remove insulations from wires down to and beyond 50 AWG without damage to the conductor.
-Depending on the insulations used a particular laser solution is required.
-See our Fine Wire solutions for more information
+We specialize in solutions to remove insulations from wires down to and beyond 50 AWG without damage to the conductor.
+Depending on the insulations used, a particular laser solution is required.
+See our enamel wire stripping applications for more information

 Shielded coax are found in a great number of medical device interconnects.
 A classic example is that of the ultra-sound cable.
 High density, high frequency signals have to be transmitted with the most flexible cabling possible - dictating very small conductor sizes in high density micro-coax ribbons.

-See our discussion on micro-coax ribbon stripping in our solutions section.
+See our discussion on micro-coax ribbon stripping in our applications section.